top of page

 New systemic treatments for Sjogren’s may be approved in the next few years, providing a major incentive for Sjogren’s education and awareness.

-This could be a game-changer for Sjogren’s care, but only if rheumatologists are familiar with the systemic manifestations of the disease.
-Right now, Sjogren’s is widely, but incorrectly, viewed as a mild sicca (dryness) disease with only occasional systemic involvement.
+This could be a game-changer for Sjogren’s care, but only if rheumatologists and other healthcare professionals are knowledgeable about the systemic manifestations of the disease.
+Right now, Sjogren’s is widely, but incorrectly, viewed as a mild sicca (dryness) disease with only occasional systemic (non-sicca) involvement.
 Sjogren’s is always systemic.
 People with Sjogren’s must be diagnosed with Sjogren’s to access and benefit from new treatments.
 Right now, most people with Sjogren’s remain undiagnosed.

 I've been a passionate advocate for the Sjogren's community for more than a decade.

-My deep understanding of the patient experience combined with the extensive research I do for Sjogren's Advocate allows me to be a powerful voice for people with Sjogren’s who struggle to find care.
+My deep understanding of the patient experience combined with the extensive research I do for Sjogren's Advocate allows me to act as a powerful voice for people with Sjogren’s who struggle to find care.

 Oriental%20Lotus_edited.png